aimlfun/MiniCA/README.md

 MiniCA.exe --key-path c:\productx\keys --cert-path c:\productx\certs --domains myintra.net --ip-addresses 127.0.0.1
 ```

-With the exception of the default, don't forget to create the directories first, as MiniCA does not create them for you.
-This is by design, because it is important you manage them properly, and that starts with considering security.
+With the exception of the default, be sure to create the directories first, as MiniCA does not create them automatically.
+This is by design, as it is essential to manage them properly, and that begins with considering security.

 - If you see `[ERROR] Error: The private key file-path does not exist.`, ensure the specified `--key-path` directory exists and is writable.